Translation Process

 After you translate an article, only the versions of the article created in the selected locale will be listed on the History tab when you open the article in Wiki Editor Form for Articles.

-For more information about wikis in MYOB Advanced, see Managing Wikis.
+For more information about wikis in MYOB Acumatica, see Managing Wikis.